 The platform provides small molecule screening, hit optimization chemistry and pharmacokinetic profiling.
 The platform is part of the Chemical Biology Consortium Sweden (CBCS).

-The platform provides a protein production facility and access to instruments for biophysical characterization.
+The platform provides a protein production unit and access to instruments for biophysical characterization.

 The approval of the four platforms has been preceded by an evaluation process performed by the National Reference Committee, which includes representatives from all of the large universities in Sweden.
 Additional platforms will be evaluated and decided upon later in the year.